 Photocopied or scanned course readings are limited to one chapter from a book (not to exceed 10% of the text); one article from any one issue of a journal; one short story, short essay, short poem, or case study from an anthology; one chart, graph, diagram, drawing, cartoon, or picture from a book, journal or newspaper.
 Items must fall within the scope of the “fair use” copyright guidelines or be accompanied by appropriate copyright permission forms.

-Go to the e-Reserves page to discover your electronic course reserves.
+Go to the E-Reserves page to discover your electronic course reserves.
 Some instructors make e-Reserves available on Blackboard.

 Copyright Guidelines for Course Reserves are considered in compliance with U.S. Code: Title 17, Section 107 governing Fair Use (see Sec.
 107 - Limitations on Exclusive Rights: Fair Use below).
 Specifically, any reproduction — either photocopied or electronic — of copyrighted material that is placed on reserve will conform to the following: